 The natural vegetation in the project area have substantially been disturbed by human activity.
-Natural vegetation is only found in the protected areas in the Mau complex to the east.
-Most of the land in the project area is used for human habitation, farming especially sugar cane, tea cultivation, dairy farming, urban development, floriculture and other land uses.
-The project site is currently under the protection of the proponent and used as a grazing field for goats.
-The proponent has ensured to conserve the environment by planting indigenous trees, fencing and protecting them from destruction.
-The area here does not have protected wildlife.
-Animal likely to be found includes hares, snakes, mice, birds among other small animals.
+Most of the land in the project area is used for human habitation, farming especially sugar cane, maize cultivation, dairy farming, urban development and other land uses.
+The project site is currently covered with shrubs.
+The site is well conserved with few indigenous trees.
+The area does not have protected wildlife.
+Animals likely to be found includes hares, snakes, mice, birds among other small animals.

-The predominant tree and plant species found within the project site are: The major grasses are common thatching grass (Hyparrhenia hirta) and Cynodon dactylon (Star grass).
-The proposed project site is currently under sugar cane crop.
+The predominant tree and plant species found within the project site are eucalyptus.
+The major grass types are common thatching grass (Hyparrhenia hirta) and Cynodon dactylon (Star grass).
+The proposed project site is currently under shrubs with some sections under beans and maize cultivation.